 Contribution to the National Development & Social Fund

-The applicant must provide evidence of title (lease or ownership) to residential property in Malta (a minimum of €16,000 annual rent or €350,000 purchase value).
-The residential property must be held for a minimum period of 5 years.
+The applicant must provide evidence of title to a residential property in Malta.
+Applicants can rent a property for a minimum of €16,000 per annum.
+Alternately, they can purchase a property for at least €350,000.
+Also, applicants must hold this residential property for a minimum period of 5 years.

 Investment in Local Investments

-Good Health and Insurance Policy
+Health and Insurance Policy